javocsoft/javocsoft-toolbox/README.md

 * The class "SMSObserver.java" to be able to be aware of sent/received SMS in the mobile.
 * The class "CMTShortNumberInformation.java" that allows to recognize if a short number is one of the CMT recognized additional tarification number (like SMS Premium).
 * The class "HttpOperations.java" that allows to make HTTP POST/GET request easily.
-* A Google Cloud Messaging (GCM) module. very easy and fast to use and integrate in your project to allow receiving push notifications from your application.
+* A Google Cloud Messaging (GCM) module. very easy and fast to use and integrate in your project to allow receiving/sending push notifications from your application.

 This library is under development because i use it for all my projects so i am all time adding new features :).